43 Most Powerful Bible Verses About Protection and Safety

 O Lord, by these things men live, and in all these things is the life of my spirit: so wilt thou recover me, and make me to live.

 When God added fifteen years to Hezekiah's life, he sired his successor, Manasseh, a wicked king.
 It goes to show that we should trust in the Lord's plan over our lives.
+God's protection sometimes looks different from what we expect, but His sovereignty ensures that His purposes are always fulfilled.

 Then shall thy light break forth as the morning, and thine health shall spring forth speedily: and thy righteousness shall go before thee; the glory of the Lord shall be thy rereward.